Effective use of conditions

 It must be reasonably related to the development consented.
 Examples:

-• Not reasonable to insist on a play area condition for elderly supported living even if there is a need in the community.
+• It is not reasonable to insist on a play area condition for elderly-supported living even if there is a need in the wider community.

-• Not reasonable to require the replacement of a wall in a back garden if the application is for a front porch even if the applicant has agreed to do this to appease the neighbours.
+• It is not reasonable to require the replacement of a wall in a back garden if the application is for a front porch even if the applicant has agreed to do this to appease the neighbours.

-• It may be reasonable to say that a parking space can’t be used by an SUV car due to space but can you really enforce the type of vehicle parking in a space?
+• It may be reasonable to say that a parking space can’t be used by an SUV car due to its space requirements, but can you enforce the type of vehicle parking in a space?

-• Space standards may dictate that a room can only be used by a single person but can you really stop it being used by more than 1 individual?
+• Space standards may dictate that a room can only be used by a single person but can you stop it being used by more than one individual?

-• Conditions relating to a personal consent are often supported by Members but usually very difficult to enforce e.g. workshop only to be used by Mr Smith because he has a good reputation for being considerate to neighbours.
+• Conditions relating to a personal consent are often supported by Members but are usually very difficult to enforce e.g. a requirement for a workshop only to be used by Mr Smith because he has a good reputation for being considerate to neighbours.

 The condition must be precise in what it is asking an applicant to do to comply with the condition.